-When engaged, the word "MUTE" appears on the third line of the RUN screen on the LCD display.
-The MUTE button is connected in parallel with the 1/4-inch jack at the rear of the tuner labeled "MUTE SWITCH".
-Any momentary-close contact device such as a footswitch may be used in place of or in addition to the MUTE on/off button.
+This Metronome On/Off button is connected in parallel with the "METRONOME SWITCH" 1/4-inch jack at the rear of the unit.
+Any momentary-close contact device such as a footswitch may be used in place of or in addition to this button at any time.
 (The front-panel button will continue to operate with a device plugged into this rear jack unless the device is held in the closed position-make sure that the device operates in a momentary-close fashion.
-A proper footswitch is available from peterson as part #: 140070.)
+A proper footswitch is available from peterson as part #140070.)